HasnainShafiq/Best-Burgers/README.md

 Made using Tailwind CSS.
 Simple landing page made with HTML, TailwindCSS, and a bit of JS for the dropdown menu and for allowing the user to scroll to a particular section on clicking one of the navigation buttons.

+Note: I apologise for the folder named 'DamnIt'.
+As mentioned above, I became quite frustrated with NPM and the installation process for Tailwind and named the folder out of frustration.